-Junior and Senior students meeting established criteria may be released at the beginning of the access period (approximately 3:00 p.m.) unless they have scheduled meetings or simply wish to use the access time for school-related work or teacher contact.
+Junior and Senior students meeting established criteria may be released at the beginning of the access period (approximately 3:04 p.m.) unless they have scheduled meetings or simply wish to use the access time for school-related work or teacher contact.
 This, however, is not an open door policy.
 If the student stays in the building, they will follow all rules pertaining to the access period.

-Juniors and seniors must meet the following criteria to be allowed to leave the building during the access period: a) passing all classes in which they are enrolled; b) good attendance (unexcused absences will result in the loss of the privilege for one week); and c) no discipline referrals.
+Juniors and seniors must meet the following criteria to be allowed to leave the building during the access period: a) No grade lower than a C in any class which they are enrolled b) no discipline referrals.